tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Name: bdqffdq:Amendment
 - Preferred Label: Amendment
-- Definition: A data quality need that expresses how proposals may be made to improve the fittnes for use of data.
+- Definition: A data quality need that expresses how proposals may be made to improve the fitness for use of data.
 - SubClass Of: AmendmentConcept; DataQualityNeed
 - Notes: ContextualizedEnhacement in the original framework.
 Describes an instance of the enhancement concept in the context of the associated information elements from some controlled vocabulary (fields ActedUpon or Consulted), and a ResourceType of SingleRecord or MultiRecord.
 Describes a proposal for enhancement of original data, which if accepted, would improve the quality of the data for some use.
 For example: Recommends valid value for taxon name in a single record.
 Amendments may describe proposed changes to data values, or proposed changes to processes for the production and manipulation of data, for example an Amendment on a SingleRecord may provide criteria for proposing that latitude and longitude are transposed in that record, or a similar Amendment on a MultiRecord may provide critera for proposing that all latitudes and longitudes from some data source have been transposed, and the mapping of data values to transport terms should be changed.
-An Amendment is the data quality needs concept that parallels an AmendmentMethod at the solutions level, and an AmmendmentAssertion at the report level.
+An Amendment is the data quality needs concept that parallels an AmendmentMethod at the solutions level, and an AmendmentAssertion at the report level.
 AM = { am | am = < ie, e, rt >, ie ∈ IE, e ∈ E ⋀ rt ∈ RT }

 ********************